 With an aim to be the leading valuation and advisory services provider in Hong Kong, the Group reinforced its core strategy by providing all-rounded services in high quality to clients.
-Going forward, the Group will continue to explore expansion of the service scope of its advisory services with a view to match its services with the changing environment and sustain its growth.
+Going forward, the Group will continue to explore expansion of the service scope of its advisory services such as US initial public offering consultancy service with a view to match its services with the changing environment and sustain its growth.
 The Group will also continue to explore various merger and acquisition opportunities and/or business collaboration to maintain and enhance its market presence in the valuation and advisory industry in Hong Kong.

-The pandemic and the expected rising interest rate environment leading the poor market sentiment that have hindered the development and growth of the Group's provision of securities broking, placing and underwriting and investment advisory and asset management service during the year ended 31 March 2023.
-However, it is expected that the related policies in relation to the development of the Belt and Road Initiative and advancement of Greater Bay Area will create new opportunities for Hong Kong as an international financial hub.
+The high-interest rate environment in Hong Kong continued in 2024, but with a modest tapering in the second half of the year 2024.
+In addition, a few more rate cut is expected in the coming year leading the market sentiment that turns to be more positive and more mergers and acquisitions opportunities could be found.
+Moreover, it is expected that the related policies in relation to the development of the Belt and Road Initiative and the advancement of Guangdong-Hong Kong-Macao Greater Bay Area will create new opportunities for Hong Kong as an international financial hub.